You can choose the speed of learning

 It is easy to confuse some terminology related to the forgetting index.
 Here is a short glossary:

 - requested forgetting index - forgetting index that you want to achieve in learning.
-You ask SuperMemo to plan repetitions in such a way that your measured forgetting index reaches a given value.
+You ask SuperMemo to plan repetitions in such a way that your requested forgetting index reaches a given value.
 The requested forgetting index may be set for individual items (see: individual forgetting index) or for many items at once.
-To change the forgetting index for many elements, you can use the default forgetting index (see below) or branch operations in the contents window (Contents : Process branch : Forgetting index)
+To change the forgetting index for many elements, you can use the default forgetting index (see below) or branch operations in the contents window (Contents : Node operations : Forgetting index)

-- measured forgetting index - forgetting index as it is actually measured at repetitions.
+- measured forgetting index - forgetting index that is actually detected at repetitions.
 It is displayed in the statistics window as Measured FI.
 Measured forgetting index is usually higher than the requested forgetting index, esp. if the forgetting index is less than 5%.
 This comes from the fact that SuperMemo imposes some limitations on the length of intervals that are to prevent excessively frequent repetitions.
-Secondly, if you delay repetitions, skip repetitions on a given day or use Postpone, you step away from the optimum learning process and inevitably increase the measured forgetting index.
-Finally, in an overloaded learning process, the measured forgetting index of low-priority items is higher by design (see: Tools : Statistics : Analysis : Graphs : Forgetting Index vs. Priority.
-You can restart the measurements of the forgetting index with Tools : Statistics : Reset parameters : Forgetting index record
+Secondly, if you delay repetitions, skip repetitions on a given day or use Mercy, you step away from the optimum learning process and inevitably increase the measured forgetting index.
+You can start measuring your forgetting index anew with File : Reset : Forgetting index record

 - default forgetting index - requested forgetting index set for all items with the default individual forgetting index by means of Tools : Options : Learning : Forgetting index

 - individual forgetting index - requested forgetting index set for individual items.
 It can be seen in the Element data window.
-It can be set with Element parameters dialog box (Ctrl+Shift+P) or Priority dialog box (Alt+P).
-You can also set forgetting indexes for the entire branch in the contents window with Process branch : Forgetting index
+It can be set with Element parameters dialog box (Ctrl+Shift+P).
+You can also set forgetting indexes for the entire branch in the contents window with Node operations : Forgetting index

-- (optional) expected forgetting index - expected probability of failing to recall a given element if the repetition takes place at a given moment.
-Used internally by SupeMemo Algorithm
+- (optional) expected forgetting index - expected probability of forgetting for a given element at a given moment of time.
+Used internally by the Algorithm SM-8

-- (optional) estimated forgetting index - value of the forgetting index derived from the scored grade on the basis of the correlation graph showing the relationship between the expected forgetting index and the average grade obtained at repetitions (G-FI graph).
-Used internally by SuperMemo Algorithm
+- (optional) estimated forgetting index - value of the forgetting index derived from the grade on the base of the correlation graph showing the correlation between an expected forgetting index and the average grade obtained at repetitions (G-FI graph).
+Used internally by the Algorithm SM-8

-Retention is higher than 100% minus the forgetting index!
+Your actual retention is higher than indicated by the forgetting index

-If you set your forgetting index to 10%, you will remember 90% of the material at repetitions.
-This does not imply that your knowledge retention will be 90% only.
+If you set your forgetting index to 10%, you will remember 90% of the material at repetitions but it does not mean your knowledge retention will stay at 90%.
 Your average retention will be nearly 95%!
-This comes from the fact that 90% refers to the retention at repetitions, while the initial retention right after the repetition is theoretically 100%.
-During the inter-repetition interval, retention is decreasing from 100% to 90%.
-On average you roughly remember 95% of the material.
-The exact formula linking the forgetting index with the retention is as follows (source):
+This comes from the fact that 90% refers to the retention at repetition while the original retention right after the repetition is theoretically 100%.
+During the inter-repetition interval, retention is decreasing from 100% to 90% on average you remember 95% of the material.
+The exact formula linking the forgetting index with the retention has the following shape (source):

 retention = -(forgetting index)/ln(1-(forgetting index))

-The reason that the retention is not equal to 1-0.5*(forgetting index) is that forgetting is approximately exponential in nature.
-Immediately after the repetition, forgetting proceeds at the highest rate.
+The reason that the retention is not equal to 1-0.5*(forgetting index) is that forgetting is exponential in nature, i.e. immediately after the repetition, forgetting proceeds at the highest speed

-- you can sort elements by the forgetting index by clicking the FI column in the browser (browsers are available from the View menu)
+- you can sort elements for the forgetting index by clicking the FI column in the element browser (browsers are available from the View menu)

-- you can search for elements with a given requested forgetting index by means of View : Filter
+- you can search for elements with a given requested forgetting index by means of View : Special : Filter

-- you can see how SuperMemo plots the forgetting curve graphs and derives the length of the interval from the forgetting index.
+- you can see how SuperMemo plots the forgetting curve graphs and determines the length of the interval using the forgetting index.
 Try Tools : Statistics : Analysis : Curves

-- the concept of the forgetting index was introduced only in SuperMemo 6 for DOS in 1991.
-Earlier versions of SuperMemo worked as if the requested forgetting index was 10%.
-This value could not be changed
+- the concept of the forgetting index was only introduced in SuperMemo 6 for DOS in 1991

-- individual forgetting indexes are kept in the file elinfo.dat, the default forgetting index is kept in <collection name>.kno file, and category forgetting indices are kept in the category registry (see: files used by SuperMemo)
+- individual forgetting indexes are kept in the file elinfo.dat while the default forgetting index is kept in <collection name>.kno file (see: files used by SuperMemo)